Policy: English language requirements for admission

-- Study abroad or exchange students can fulfil the University's English language entry requirements through the Common European Framework of Reference for Languages System (CEFR) by achieving a certificate of English language proficiency from their home institution with an overall grade of C1 (“Effective Operational Proficiency or advanced” according to the Common European Framework) with no less than C1 in each reading, writing, speaking and listening.
+- Study abroad or exchange students can fulfil the University's English language entry requirements through the Common European Framework of Reference for Languages System (CEFR) by achieving a certificate of English language proficiency from their home institution with an overall grade of C1 (‘Effective Operational Proficiency’) with no less than C1 in each reading, writing, speaking and listening.

 |Printable version (PDF)|

-|Title||English language admission requirements for students|
+|Title||English language requirements for admission|

 |Purpose||To establish the minimum English language requirements for admission to the University.|

-|Audience||Students, Prospective Students|
+|Audience||Students, Prospective Students, Staff-Professional, Staff-Academic|

-|Contact Area||Division of Student Recruitment and Admissions|
+|Contact Area||Division of Student Administration and Academic Services|

 Coursework Awards Rule 2016 (No. 2)

-Research Awards Rule 2016
+Research Awards Rule 2017